menu

 Demographics

-The percentage of adults in Brush who are college-educated is close to the national average for all communities of 21.84%: 17.61% of the adults in Brush have a bachelor's degree or advanced degree.
+In terms of college education, Brush is nearly on par with the US average for all cities of 21.84%: 17.61% of adults 25 and older in Brush have a bachelor's degree or advanced degree.

 The per capita income in Brush in 2022 was $29,272, which is lower middle income relative to Colorado and the nation.
 This equates to an annual income of $117,088 for a family of four.
 However, Brush contains both very wealthy and poor people as well.